 Step 2: Click “Admin” in the top left hand corner.

-Step 3: If “User Management” is grayed out and you can’t click on it (like in the example below) you don’t have the high level access to your own Analytics account that you should.
+Step 3: If “User Management” is grayed out and you can’t click on it you don’t have the high level access to your own Analytics account that you should.
 Talk to your agency.

 Step 4: Once you can click on “User Management”, you’ll find a very easy interface to add accounts (or change permissions to existing accounts).